ElementsProject/elementsproject.github.io/elements-code-tutorial/issuing-assets.md

 <div class="console-output">"token": "33244cc19dd9df0fd901e27246e3413c8f6a560451e2f3721fb6f636791087c7",
 </div>

-This is the hex of the token that can be used to reissue the asset, yours will differ from the actual value above.
-There is also a "tokenamount" property which corresponds to the amount we created above.
+This is the hex of the token and it can be used to reissue the asset.
+Yours will likely differ from the actual value above.
+There is also a "tokenamount" property which corresponds to the amount we created:

 <div class="console-output">"tokenamount": 1.00000000,
 </div>

 Notice that the default "bitcoin" asset has a token hex but that the token amount is 0, meaning that it cannot be reissued.
-This can be changed by setting the "initialreissuancetokens" parameter to a non-zero amount when you first initliase a chain.
+This can be changed by setting the **initialreissuancetokens** parameter to a non-zero amount when you first initialize a chain.

 Confirm the transaction: